Policy and Procedure Name:

 6. If medical documentation

-claims services staff must request the applicable evidence from the injured
+Services staff must request the applicable evidence from the IW, claimant,

 a.
 Make a telephone